-- How do I decide who should be the Account Owner in my practice?
+- Who should be the Account Owner in my practice?

 - What access levels will the clinicians in my group practice need?